 There are three types of judges for the Texas Science and Engineering Fair: Fair Award judges, Blue Team Award judges, and Special Award judges.

-Fair Award judges are assigned to a specific number of projects based on experience and qualifications in their field of expertise and will select first choice, second choice, etc. from one of the fair’s categories.
+Fair Category Award judges are assigned to a specific number of projects based on experience and qualifications in their field of expertise and will select first choice, second choice, etc. from one of the fair’s categories.
+The time commitment for a Fair Category Award judge is typically 7:30 a.m. – 1:30 p.m. the day of the fair.

-Blue Team Award judges will select Grand Prize and Best of Show awards from among the winners of the individual fair categories.
-Blue Team judging will begin once all Fair Award judging is complete and results have been tabulated.
-It is possible to serve as a Fair Award Judge and a Blue Team Award Judge.
+Blue Ribbon Award judges are selected by the TXSEF organizing committee and are responsible for determining the Grand Prize and Best of Show awards from among the winners of the individual fair categories.
+Blue Ribbon judging will begin once all Fair Category Award judging is complete and results have been tabulated.
+The time commitment for a Blue Ribbon Award judge is typically noon – 5 p.m. the day of the fair.

 Special Award Judges